vyants/yii2-daemon/README.md

     }
 }
 ```
-2. No one ckeck watcher.
-Watcher must every time runnig, then add crontab:
+2. No one check watcher.
+Watcher must every time running.
+Add it to crontab:
 ```
 * * * * * /path/to/yii/project/yiic watcher-daemon --demonize=1
 ```